 2. Choose Your Contractor: Select an SEAI-registered heat pump installer and get a formal quote for the recommended works.

 3. Apply for the Grant: Apply directly to the SEAI online.
 Crucially, you must receive grant approval before any work starts.
-Starting work early will disqualify you from the SEAI grant.

 5. Post-Works BER: A registered BER assessor performs a final assessment to confirm the home has reached the required B2 rating.

-The One Stop Shop Approach:
+The One Stop Shop Approach

+A single SEAI-registered company manages the entire process: assessment, grant application, design, installation, and final BER.
 The value of the heat pump grant and other eligible grants is deducted upfront from your total bill, meaning you only pay the net cost.

 Long-Term Value of the Heat Pump Grant